Work, entropy production, and thermodynamics of information under protocol constraints: Introduction

-\cref{eq:feffdecomp} can be understood as a decomposition of the non-equilibrium free energy into a sum of an \emph{accessible free energy} $F(\klop p,E)$, which can be turned into work given the protocol constraints (given \cref{eq:workbound-1}), and an \emph{inaccessible free energy} $\beta^{-1} D(p\Vert\klop p)$, which cannot be turned into work and must be dissipated as EP (given \cref{eq:epfreebound}).
-The accessible free energy is always less than the overall free energy, $F(\klop p,E)\le F(p,E)$, which follows from \cref{eq:feffdecomp} and the non-negativity of KL divergence.
-It can also be shown, via \cref{eq:epres1,eq:EPw}, that the work extracted by any allowed protocol that transforms $\ptpp$ is equal to the work extracted by that protocol when transforming $\klopptpp$,
+Given these bounds, it can be seen that \cref{eq:feffdecomp0} decomposes the nonequilibrium free energy $\NFEs$ into two terms: an \emph{accessible free energy} $\NFEs[\klop p]$, whose decrease over the course of the protocol may be extractable as work, and an \emph{inaccessible free energy} $D(p\Vert\klop p)/\beta$, whose decrease over the course of the protocol cannot be turned into work and must be dissipated as EP.
+The accessible free energy is always less than the overall free energy, $\NFEs[\klop \ps]\le \NFEs$, which follows from \cref{eq:feffdecomp0} and the non-negativity of KL divergence.
+We also show that the right hand side of \cref{eq:epfreebound0} is non-negative,

-Thus, $\klopBase$ maps each distribution $p$ to another distribution $\klop p$, which captures that part of $p$ which is useful for work extraction.